WFMB (AM): WCVS

-On September 8, 1946, the station call sign was changed to WCVS so that the CBS Radio flagship station in New York City could become WCBS.
+On September 8, 1946, the station call sign was changed to WCVS, so that the flagship Columbia Broadcasting System (CBS) radio station in New York City could become WCBS.

 In 1958, WCVS was sold to Jerome William O'Connor's WPFA Radio Inc. for $285,000.
 Its daytime power was increased to 1,000 watts in 1962.
 In 1966, the station was sold to Eastern Broadcasting Corporation for $700,000.

 WCVS aired a Top 40 format in the 1960s and 1970s.
 In the mid 1980s, as contemporary hit music was moving the FM band, the station switched a full service, adult contemporary format.
 In 1989, the station was sold to Neuhoff Broadcasting, along with 104.5 WFMB, for $4,250,000.
 By 1989, the station had adopted an oldies format.

 WFMB

 On October 1, 1992, the station's call sign was changed to WFMB, and it adopted a country music format, with programming from the Real Country network.
 In 1994, the station adopted a sports talk format.

 In 1996, the station was sold to Patterson Broadcasting, which, after a series of acquisitions, would become part of Clear Channel Communications.
 In 2007, as Clear Channel was selling most of its stations in smaller markets, Neuhoff bought back the Springfield stations they had sold, including WFMB-FM.

 The station still operates from an historic radio tower in suburban Springfield, IL (Southern View), which was constructed in the late 1940s, and was the original transmitter location for WICS TV 20.